nickmcmillan/accessibility-guide/README.md

 * For navigation menus, never change the sort order between pages.
 All pages need the same navigation system
 * Some "megamenus" also tab through the sub-level items too - this is a requirement if there’s no other way to access these sub-level pages.
 However, if you’ve got a section landing page which contains these same links, then it’s not necessary to tab through them in the "megamenu".
 Example [Auspost](https://auspost.com.au/) you can tab through the primary navigation items, but the megamenu links are only accessible for mouse users - however this is OK because the sub-level page links within the megamenu are also available on each section landing page
 * Links that direct a user away from the current site (external links) should inform users of this functionality via title, tooltip or content within the anchor (e.g. "link opens in new window").
 This requirement concerns both developers as well as content authors who can modify the website via a CMS

-### Buttons
-* All buttons need descriptive text, they cannot contain icons/symbols alone.
-The descriptive text doesn't need to be visible.
-It can be added using the aria-label attribute, eg `aria-label="This will be read by a screen reader"`
-* All buttons and links need both mouse-hover and keyboard-focus states

 ### Skip Links
 * These are hidden links that are only accessible via keyboard and are used to bypass blocks of content (like the nav)